 In short, the concept of an integrated industrial policy means that it encompasses a full range of EU policies such as competition, trade, innovation or energy since they all have an impact on the competitiveness of industry.
 In addition, the integrated policy puts on equal footing competitiveness and sustainability.
 Finally, the integrated approach emphasizes the need for cooperation and coordination of efforts between the European Commission and the Member States.

 Living up to the ambitions of a strong, diversified and competitive industrial base in Europe requires mutually reinforcing policies.
-This concerns notably the flagship initiatives developed under the Europe 2020 strategy and strategies such as the one on the EU's Single Market, adopted on 27 October 2011.
 A special emphasis is also given to intellectual property rights whose protection is an important factor of success in the knowledge-based economy and which serve as incentive to invest in product and process innovation.

 On 10 October 2012 the Commission adopted an Update of the Industrial Policy flagship initiative – "A Stronger European Industry for Growth and Economic Recovery".
 It launches a new partnership between the EU, Member States and industry and focuses on four pillars: Investments in innovation, better market conditions, access to finance and capitals, and human capital and skills.
 More